ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	/**
 	* docurlrequest() takes the generated json request for the current method from genjsonrequest() and
 	* makes the call to the API RPC Node.
-If rpc_call is set to 0, it generates a PHP array for output.
+If rpc_call is set to 0, it generates a data object for output.
 	* If rpc_call is set to 1, it returns the raw json output from API RPC Node.
 	*
 	* @param string $thisjson The JSON API request generated by genjsonrequest() *
-	* @return array A PHP array of the returned data converted using PHP's json_decode() */ function docurlrequest(string $thisjson){
+	* @return object An object containing the output data */ function docurlrequest(string $thisjson){